bitovi/bitops/docs/plugins.md

 The order that plugins run is dependent on the `deployments` section.
 If a `depoyments` section isn't provided, it will attempt to process all folders in the `BITOPS_ENVIRONMENT` directory in alphabetical order.

 **Dockerfile**
-The only content that is needed to create a custom image is;
+The only content that is needed to create a custom image is:

 ```
 FROM bitovi/bitops:plugins-base